-Woman sparks debate for walking out on date who did not want to pay $3 for cheese
+Woman sparks debate with fake story about date who didn’t want to pay $3 for cheese

-Woman sparks debate for walking out on date who did not want to pay $3 for cheese on his burger
+Woman sparks debate with fake story about walking out on date who didn’t want to pay $3 for cheese on burger

 Several social media users call out the woman’s ‘extreme’ reaction